garnav/OCindle/README.md

 ## OVERVIEW:
 We present to you, OCindle, the e-reader for OCaml.
 OCindle uses a GUI interface that works on the terminal to allow you to read, highlight and bookmark books as well as search through notes and definitions.

 This application was part of the final project for CS 3110: Data Structures and Functional Programming at Cornell University during Fall 2016.

 ## Contributors
 * Raghav Batra (rb698)
 * Arnav Ghosh (ag983)
 * Gregory Stepniak (gps43)

-KEY FEATURES:
+## Key Features
-- Presents books for reading with the ability to turn pages
+* Presents books for reading with the ability to turn pages
-- Highlighting capability
+* Highlighting
-- Retrieving definitions
+* Retrieving definitions
-- Bookmarks
+* Bookmarks
-- Making notes
+* Note-making
-- Searching notes
+* Searching notes
-- Finding word meanings
+* Searching for definitions
-- Saving books and their annotations locally
+* Saving all annotations locally
-- Display page number and percentage of book read
+* Display page number and percentage of book read
-- Display sorted list of notes and highlights (by color and indices)
+* Display sorted list of notes and highlights (by color and indices)
-- Turning the page to view any notes or highlights made by the user
+* Turning the page to view any notes or highlights made by the user

-INSTALLATION:
+## Installation
 (Assuming a fresh CS 3110 2016 Virtual Machine)

+PRECONDITION: Do NOT attempt to manipulate the size of the graphics window.

 1. Ensure that OCindle has been downloaded into your documents folder (perhaps using git clone).
 2. cd Documents
 3. cd OCindle/src